rajasekar-arch/ts-runtime-serialize/README.md

 ## **🚀 Installation**

-npm install @ts-runtime/serialize reflect-metadata
+npm install ts-runtime-serialize reflect-metadata
 \# Or using yarn:
-\# yarn add @ts-runtime/serialize reflect-metadata
+\# yarn add ts-runtime-serialize reflect-metadata

 **Important:** You need to enable `experimentalDecorators` and `emitDecoratorMetadata` in your `tsconfig.json`: